-- 7.4.2.1 The arbiter of what is acceptable in the form of temporary runway marking and lighting is the appropriate national authority.
+- 7.4.2.1 The arbiter of what is acceptable in the form of temporary runway marking and lighting is the CAA.
 Airports should discuss contingency arrangements with their local national office and seek provisional approval for them. - 7.4.2.2 Thresholds.
-Temporary threshold lighting may be provided by temporary wing bars.
-VASI light units may be used for threshold indication if green filters are available.
-The normal threshold lights must be extinguished.
+Temporary threshold lighting may be provided by temporary wing bars.The normal threshold lights must be extinguished.
 For temporary displacements of thresholds of less than 24 or 48 hours, the standard runway markings may not be a practical proposition.
 It may be acceptable to mark the temporarily closed lengths of runway with portable "cross" markings.

 - 7.4.2.3 Runway ends.
 Runway ends may be indicated by portable battery powered lights with red filters or by prefabricated "plug in" light sets.
 Closed marking, i.e. a white cross should be displayed on the section of runway not available beyond the temporary runway end. - 7.4.2.4 Approach lighting.
 Where thresholds are temporarily displaced the continued use of approach lighting systems is open to considerable doubt.
 Where the displacement is small (less than 150 m) continued use may be acceptable if free standing approach lights of appropriate intensity can be provided to extend the centre line up to the temporary threshold. - 7.4.2.5 Runway edge and centre line lights.
 Runway centre line and edge lights in closed sections should be extinguished. - 7.4.2.6 Touchdown zone lighting.
-Where thresholds are displaced, the appropriate touchdown zone lighting should be extinguished. - 7.4.2.7 Visual approach slope indicators.
+Where thresholds are displaced, the appropriate touchdown zone lighting should be extinguished. - 7.4.2.7 Visual approach slope indicators (VASI / APAPI / PAPI).
 These should be extinguished when thresholds are temporarily displaced. - 7.4.2.8 Radio navigation aids.
 Before any displaced threshold is implemented, a confirmatory check should be made that the ILS glide path for the runway concerned has been taken out of service.